 The TOZO T10 are fairly straightforward looking small truly wireless earbuds.
 Their physical buttons have a flat surface and they don't stick out too far from the ear.
 They're covered in matte plastic, with a small ring of glossy black, and overall don't appear too cheap.
 While we purchased the black model, they're also available in white, gray, blue, or khaki.

 These headphones are less comfortable than most truly wireless in-ears we've tested.
 While they come with four different sizes of tips to help find the best possible fit, the tips are quite stiff.
 The physical controls also require a lot of pressure to press and push the earbuds deep into your ear, which can be fairly painful.
+If you want something similar that have touch-sensitive controls and are much more comfortable, check out the TOZO T6 Truly Wireless.
+If you prefer something with an earbud design that doesn't enter the ear canal as deeply, consider the JBL TUNE 220TWS Truly Wireless.

 The control scheme on the TOZO T10 is bad.
 The single button on both buds does the same action and the only music playback controls you get are to pause/play a track.
 The rest of the controls are related to phone calls and allow you to answer/hang up, reject a call, or redial.
 This is rather disappointing compared to most other truly wireless headphones which at least allow you to skip tracks.
 The double click to redial also makes it too easy to accidentally call someone.
 There's audio feedback when pairing, powering on/off, or redialing, though the voice tells you that it's redialing, even if there's no number to redial.
 The physical buttons of the controls are also quite stiff and require a lot of force to press, pushing the earbuds deep into your ear.